 This recently introduced program builds on UNSW Art & Design’s 20 years of experience in delivering leading postgraduate education for arts and cultural professionals, many of whom are now prominent leaders across the Australian and international cultural and creative sectors.

-Based on extensive industry engagement and consultation, we deliver our curriculum in close collaboration with our on-campus UNSW Galleries and with a broad range of Australian and International industry partners.
+Based on extensive industry engagement and consultation, we deliver our curriculum in close collaboration with our on-campus UNSW Galleries and with a broad range of Australian and international creative industries partners.
 Students are able to undertake an industry internship as part of this program, including a number of paid internships.
 The Freedman Curatorial Scholarship provides an annual $5000 competitive scholarship for a curatorial intern from within the program.

-UNSW Art & Design’s Sydney-based cultural partners include the Art Gallery of New South Wales, Artspace, Australian Centre for Photography, Sydney Biennale, Carriageworks, Museum of Contemporary Art Australia, Object Australian Design Centre, Powerhouse Museum of Applied Arts & Sciences and the Sydney and Vivid festivals.
+UNSW Art & Design’s Sydney-based cultural partners include the Art Gallery of New South Wales, Artspace, Australian Centre for Photography, Sydney Biennale, Carriageworks, Museum of Contemporary Art Australia, Australian Design Centre, State Library of NSW, Museum of Applied Arts & Sciences (inlcuding Powerhouse) and the Sydney and Vivid festivals.

 Students within the MCCL are able to explore a wide range of areas of study across: